-Troorems with streaming Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if the router settings between the client and the device need to be configured.
+Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if the router settings between the client and the device need to be configured.
 The TTL (Time To Live) value may need to be increased.
-No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis devare valid for your network.
-Check with your network administrator to see if there is a fire preventing viewing.
-Poor rendering of H.264 images Ensure that your graphics card is using the latest driver.
+No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.

+Check with your network administrator to see if there is a firewall preventing viewing.

+Poor rendering of H.264 images

+Ensure that your graphics card is using the latest driver.
 The latest drivers can usually be downloaded from the manufacturer's website.

 Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
 Go to the adapter's documentation for more information.

+Lower frame rate than expected

+- See .

-Lower frame rate than expected See Performance considerations on page 57.
-Reduce the number of applications running on the client computer.
-Limit the number of simultaneous viewers.
+- Reduce the number of applications running on the client computer.

+- Limit the number of simultaneous viewers.

-- Check with the network administrator that there is enough bandwidth available. - Lower the image resolution.
+- Check with the network administrator that there is enough bandwidth available.

+- Lower the image resolution.